A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: APPROXIMATION ALGORITHMS

-\section{Approximation Algorithms}
+\section{APPROXIMATION ALGORITHMS}

-In this part, we display the approximation algorithms of the Halfspace Depth (see Algorithm \ref{algo::HD}) and the Projection Depth (see Algorithm \ref{algo::PD}) used in the first step of the Algorithm 1 of the paper.
+In this part, we display the approximation algorithms of the halfspace depth (see Algorithm \ref{algo::HD}), the projection depth (see Algorithm \ref{algo::PD}) and the AI-IRW depth (see Algorithm \ref{algo::AIIRW}, proposed in \citealp{AIIRW}) used in the first step of the Algorithm \ref{alg:DRWappr}.